 On July 19, 2016, the Fountain Valley City Council voted to place Measure HH on the November 8, 2016 General Election ballot.
-Measure HH imposed a one-cent sales tax which was estimated to provide \$11.5 million annually for 20 years.
-Voters approved Measure HH with 59.8 percent of the votes.
+Measure HH imposed a one-cent sales tax within the City of Fountain Valley, and voters approved it with 59.8 percent of the votes.